'Vision Zero' Road Safety Strategy 2024 to 2035

 7.9

-We will continue to maintain local speed management plans for each of Surrey's eleven Districts or Boroughs.
+Speed management plans: We will continue to maintain local speed management plans for each of Surrey's eleven Districts or Boroughs.
 This means that whenever there are concerns about speeding at any location, we will go and measure the vehicle speeds.
 The data on vehicle speeds will be reviewed alongside data on road collisions resulting in injury recorded by the police, to ascertain the extent and nature of the speeding and road safety problem at each site.
-Through the Surrey RoadSafe Partnership, Surrey County Council and Surrey Police road safety specialists will meet to discuss and agree which sites need the most attention, and what the most appropriate intervention will be.
-A description of the types of intervention that we will use are described in Annex B.
+Through Surrey RoadSafe, Surrey County Council and Surrey Police road safety specialists will meet to discuss and agree which sites need the most attention, and what the most appropriate intervention will be.
+A description of the types of intervention that we will use are described in Annex C.

 7.10